linzhiqiu/continual-learning/README.md

 You can export the metadata to CSV files via prepare_csv.py. -->

 ## MoCo V2 pre-training on single bucket
 You can pre-train a MoCo V2 model via scripts under [moco/](moco/) folder.
-After you download the images and segment them into buckets, you can specify a bucket from the stream to pre-train a MoCo V2 model.
-For more details about training MoCo, please refer to their [official repository](https://github.com/facebookresearch/moco).
-For example, we can use the default MoCo V2 hyperparameter to pre-train a MoCo model using the 0th bucket from the previous step (you need to modify the --data flag to your local file location that saves the bucket of image metadata; and modify the --model_folder to where you want the MoCo V2 model to be saved):
+Specifically, after you download the images and segment them into buckets, you can specify a bucket from the stream to pre-train a MoCo V2 model.
+For more details about training MoCo and tuning hyperparameters, please refer to their [official repository](https://github.com/facebookresearch/moco).
+As an example, we can use the default MoCo V2 hyperparameter to pre-train a MoCo model using the 0th bucket from the previous step (you need to modify the **--data** flag to your local file location that saves the bucket of image metadata; and modify the **--model_folder** to where you want the MoCo V2 model to be saved):
 ```
   python moco/main_yfcc.py --data /scratch/zhiqiu/yfcc100m_all_new_sep_21/images_minbyte_10_valid_uploaded_date_minedge_120_maxratio_2.0/bucket_11/0/bucket_0.json --model_folder /data3/zhiqiul/yfcc_moco_models/sep_21_bucket_0_gpu_8/ --arch resnet50 -j 32 --lr 0.03 --batch-size 256 --dist-url 'tcp://localhost:10023' --multiprocessing-distributed --mlp --moco-t 0.2 --aug-plus --cos
 ```
 The above script requires 8 (RTX 2080) GPUs.
 You can shrink the batch size if you have fewer available GPUs.
-It will save the checkpoint at the end of every epoch of training: If you want to load the checkpoint at the end of epoch 200th, the path would be **model_folder**/checkpoint_0199.pth.tar.
+Checkpoint will be saved at the end of every epoch of training; e.g., if you want to load the checkpoint at the end of epoch 200th, the path would be **model_folder**/checkpoint_0199.pth.tar.

-If you want to use the model checkpoint, you may run the below script to extract the 'state_dict' in order to load into a pytorch initialized model.
+If you want to use the model checkpoint for feature extract (see next section), you may run the below script to extract the 'state_dict' in order to load into a pytorch initialized ResNet model.
+For example:
 ```
   python adapt_moco_model.py --model_path /data3/zhiqiul/yfcc_moco_models/sep_21_bucket_0_gpu_8/checkpoint_0199.pth.tar --save_path /data3/zhiqiul/yfcc_moco_models/sep_21_bucket_0_gpu_8/best_state_dict.pth.tar
 ```

 ## Extract features for training
-Once you pre-train your MoCo model (or any other unsupervised model and save its state_dict), you may extract features via the below script:
+Once you pre-train your MoCo model (or any other unsupervised model and save its state_dict), you may extract features via [prepare_features.py](prepare_features.py):
 ```
   python prepare_features.py --folder_path /data3/zhiqiul/clear_datasets/CLEAR10-TEST --name moco_b0 --state_dict_path /data3/zhiqiul/yfcc_moco_models/sep_21_bucket_0_gpu_8/best_state_dict.pth.tar --arch resnet50
 ```